krooijers/stepvector/README.md

 > Instead, you're probably better off with (py)bedtools or HTSeq
 >
 > This package is/was an impromptu solution to have an efficient data structure
-> for (values and/or sets of features in) genomic ranges, writting in a time
+> for (values and/or sets of features in) genomic ranges, written in a time
 > where HTSeq was python2-only.
 >
 > Things "work", but I can't say it has really been battle-tested, so caveat